isomerpages/moe-chungchenghighyis/_academic-development/Department/Humanities.md

 *   Opportunities for students to participate as a community of learners through on-line platforms such as forum and portals.
 *   Use of dramatization, role play and perspective-taking, debates in lessons
-*   Project Work for holistic and more meaningful learning (All Sec 1 and 2 Express classes are required to complete an inter-disciplinary projects)
+*   Project Work for holistic and more meaningful learning (All Sec 1 and 2 Express/G3 classes are required to complete an inter-disciplinary projects)
 *   Lecture-tutorial system for upper secondary Social Studies lessons to ensure greater rigour in the coverage of issues as well as engage students in discussions in the tutorial sessions
 *   Reading and reflections on current developments related to the topics learnt